-President Joe Biden nominated Andre Mathis to the United States Court of Appeals for the Sixth Circuit on November 18, 2021 for the seat vacated by Judge Bernice Bouie Donald, who is taking senior status.
-Mr. Mathis would be the first Black man to sit on the Sixth Circuit from Tennessee and would bring considerable legal experience in both criminal and civil matters to the Sixth Circuit.
+President Joe Biden nominated Andre Mathis to the United States Court of Appeals for the Sixth Circuit on November 18, 2021 for the seat vacated by Judge Bernice Bouie Donald, who took senior status.
+When confirmed on September 8, 2022, Mr. Mathis became the first Black man to sit on the Sixth Circuit from Tennessee and brings considerable legal experience in both criminal and civil matters to the Sixth Circuit.

 Mr. Mathis was born in 1980 in Memphis, Tennessee and was raised in South Memphis.
 He received a full scholarship to the University of Memphis and graduated with a B.A. in 2003.
 Mr. Mathis then attended University of Memphis School of Law and graduated in 2007 with a J.D. cum laude.
 In law school, he participated in the Domestic Violence Clinic and served on the school’s law review, where he wrote two notes; the first note examined wrongful convictions and actual innocence, and the second analyzed Miranda v.
 Arizona in light of a Tennessee Supreme Court case.
 At law school graduation, Mr. Mathis received the Dean’s Pro Bono Service Award and the Dean’s Distinguished Service Award.

 Mr. Mathis has a wide range of both civil and criminal federal legal experience, with a particular focus on civil litigation.
 After law school graduation, Mr. Mathis joined Glankler Brown, a Memphis, Tennessee firm, as an Associate and was promoted to a Member in 2016.
 Mr. Mathis joined another Tennessee firm, Butler Snow, as a Partner in 2020, where he is a member of the Commercial Litigation and Labor and Employment groups.